johannschopplich/nuxt-kirby/docs/essentials/getting-started.md

 ## Next Steps

-- **Understand the differences:** Read about [Data Fetching Methods](/essentials/data-fetching-methods) to choose the best approach for your project..
+- **Understand the differences:** Read about [Data Fetching Methods](/essentials/data-fetching-methods) to choose the best approach for your project.
 - **Explore examples:** Browse the [API documentation](/api/) and [Starter Kits](/essentials/starter-kits).

 Enjoy your journey with Nuxt Kirby. 🎬